openmaptiles/www.openmaptiles.org/docs/website/maplibre-gl-js.md

 ### Fonts and Sprites

 MapLibre GL JS requires fonts being packaged as PBFs and symbols packaged as sprites.
-Check the [Mapbox GL style specification documentation](/docs/style/mapbox-gl-style-spec) for OpenMapTiles to create your own fonts and sprites packages.
+Check the [GL style specification documentation](/docs/style/mapbox-gl-style-spec) for OpenMapTiles to create your own fonts and sprites packages.